osamaemumba/purview-poc/README.md

 In case the deployment failed, this can be caused by the Powershell modules used in the deployment script.
 Make sure that:-

-* The App Registration client ID and client secret are correct
+* The App Registration client ID and client secret are correct.
 * The application service principal has access to the `Purview Data Curator` and `Purview Data Source Administrator` roles at subscription level.

 If the above requirements are satisfied, rerunning the deployment should resolve this issue.